Skip to content

 As a result, about 25 per cent of the components had to be sent off-site for repairs, and the rest were remediated on-site.

-The city claims these issues caused a three-week delay to the project and led to significant additional costs.
+In an earlier statement of claim filed in 2022, the city claims these issues caused a three-week delay to the project and led to significant additional costs.
 The remediation and repairs cost the city approximately $1.3 million, including $100,000 for the delay and $120,000 for the more durable primer that should have been used from the beginning.

-The city is seeking damages to cover the costs incurred from the mistake, as well as other potential losses.
+The city is seeking damages arising to cover the costs incurred from the mistake, as well as other potential losses.
 HDR admitted the error in January 2021 but has not yet resolved the dispute, the city claims.
 The lawsuit, which was filed in Vancouver, also includes a request for the costs of legal action, the city claims.

 HDR Architecture has not filed a response and the city's claims have not been tested in court.